MattStammers/Life_Death_Python/README.md

 #### Purpose

-It should be viewed as an example only in the hope that it will inspire others to try to solve similar problems in their own hospitals.
+It should be viewed as an example in the hope that it will inspire others to try to solve similar problems in their own hospitals.
+We have tried to write the code in a non-intimidating way with very clear documentation to help beginners find their way through it.
+Within these two simple templates are the pieces to take any analyst from python newcomer to competent basic analyst.
+Feel free to reach out if you have questions: <mark>matt@reallyusefulmodels.com</mark>

 #### Scope

 There are two frontline clincial problem python examples here:

-1) Learning from Death: Mortality and morbidity 10-year survival score calcluation using vvcb's excellent comorbidipy: https://github.com/vvcb/comorbidipy
+1) Learning from Death: Mortality and morbidity 10-year survival score calcluation using vvcb's excellent comorbidipy: https://github.com/vvcb/comorbidipy.
 2) Protecting Life: Saving life by improving the hospitals GI bleed care model and analysing the outcome with python.

+There is also an accompanying powerpoint to go with the above for the talk given at NHS Pycom on the 26th of May 2022: https://www.youtube.com/channel/UC_jacmsGNZQR5BPP7h0EtXw/videos.
+If you would like to join NHS Pycom we strongly recommend you do so at https://nhs-pycom.net/ - the best way to learn is with others.

 #### Installation